arangodb/docs/3.7/http/replications-replication-dump.md

 <!-- arangod/RestHandler/RestReplicationHandler.cpp -->
 {% docublock put_api_replication_inventory %}

 The *batch* method will create a snapshot of the current state that then can be dumped.
-A batchId is required when using the dump api with rocksdb.
+A batchId is required when using the dump API with RocksDB.

 {% docublock post_batch_replication %}
 {% docublock delete_batch_replication %}
 {% docublock put_batch_replication %}

 The *dump* method can be used to fetch data from a specific collection.
 As the results of the dump command can be huge, *dump* may not return all data from a collection